demjhonsilver/arjoin/README.md

 # Arjoin - A simple PHP string binder / URL-friendly slugs package.

-Arjoin is a PHP package that provides a simple way to convert strings/characters to URL-friendly slugs by replacing spaces and special characters with hyphens.
+Arjoin is a simple PHP string binder / URL-friendly slugs package.
+It can bypass the emojis, icons, or character symbols to convert them into an accessible string format.

 ## Table of Contents